4zv4l/janbreak5/README.md

 ## TODO

-- [ ] Check if hash exists before update it in the db
 - [ ] Check if password match hash (adding native module md5)
+- [ ] Handle the case when there are no more 'todo' hash (but maybe still 'doing')
+- [X] Check if hash exists before update it in the db